AidanLDev/configs/tmux/cheat-sheet.md

 After making changes to this file, tmux doesn't automatically read them so we need to source tmux with the tmux command mode:

 - `[prefix] : source-file ~./.tmux.conf`

+# Running commands outside of Tmux

+We can target our sessions with the `-t` flag, for example if we create a session called development

+- `tmux new -s development`
+  Then we can split a window like:
+- `tmux split-window -h -t development`
+  Now when we open the session `tmux attach -t development` we can see we have a window with two panes.

+# Scripting a Project Configuration